Loading...

 Shop essential tools and supplies to get started in your career.

 New Jersey requires a license for elevator mechanics.
 A 3-year apprenticeship is required.
 A journeyman examination must be passed.
-All licensing is managed through the New Jersey Elevator, Escalator, and Moving Walkway Mechanics Licensing Board, Division of Consumer Affairs.
+All licensing is managed through the Elevator, Escalator, and Moving Walkway Mechanics Licensing Board, within the New Jersey Division of Consumer Affairs (Department of Law and Public Safety).

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.